 Nutra Horse specializes in advanced clinical horse nutrition.
 Its mission is to offer a healthy and balanced diet suitable for each horse in particular.
 Because, as we said before, each horse has its own demands.

-Basically the same as other mammals with one difference: the horse’s digestive system is designed to get most of its energy from fiber fermentation, this differentiates them from other monogastrics like us.
+Basically, the same as other mammals with one difference: the horse’s digestive system gets most of its energy from fiber fermentation.
+This differentiates them from other monogastrics like us.

 Vitamins act as cofactors for energy metabolism and for the development of the body’s natural function at the cellular and biochemical level.